kiranojhanp/pgbuddy/README.md

-# EasyPG
+# PGBuddy

-**EasyPG** is a set of lightweight helper functions for Postgres.js designed to make writing simple CRUD operations quick and painless.
+**PGBuddy** is a set of lightweight helper functions for Postgres.js designed to make writing simple CRUD operations quick and painless.
 It is not intended to replace raw SQL for complex queries or become a full-fledged query builder.
-Instead, EasyPG focuses on simplicity, allowing you to easily handle straightforward database interactions.
+Instead, PGBuddy focuses on simplicity, allowing you to easily handle straightforward database interactions.

 ---